paulRbr/blog-2/content/routing_calc_history.rst

 It has been described in a `two pages only article <http://www-m3.ma.tum.de/foswiki/pub/MN0506/WebHome/dijkstra.pdf>`_ but the name stuck as the fundamental brick of route computations.

 However, the algorithm we learn at school is not the one published by Dijkstra.
-It has a complexity of O(n²) while we learn that complexity of the algorithm is O(n·log(n)).
+It has a complexity of O(n²) while we are teached that complexity of the algorithm is O(n·log(n)).

-We must wait 28 year to get to it.
+We had to wait 28 year to get to it.

 1987: Tarjan
 ************